 Then, after crossing over the lake, the park entrance will be on your right.

 How Do You Get to the Base of the Falls?

 To access the bottom of the falls, use the Burgess Falls Trail located in Burgess Falls State Park.

 This trail treats you to three different waterfalls.
 Therefore, it’s a popular 1.6-mile out-and-back trail.
 It’s undoubtedly considered suitable for all ages.
 In addition, the state park welcomes leashed dogs on the trail, making this a great family hike.

 Cummins Falls Trails

 Cummins Falls Trail is located in Cummins Falls State Park and is a 3-mile out-and-back hike.
 However, it’s rated moderate to strenuous and not recommended for children under 5.

-The hike can be perilous during inclement weather, as the area is prone to flash flooding.
-In addition, a gorge access permit is required to visit the base of the waterfall.
-Even so, the reward at the end of the trail is well worth it as you enjoy Tennessee’s eighth largest waterfall and a relaxing swimming hole.
+The hike can be dangerous during inclement weather, as the area is prone to flash flooding.
+In addition, a gorge access permit is required to visit the waterfall’s base.
+Even so, the reward at the trail’s end is well worth it as you enjoy Tennessee’s eighth-largest waterfall and a relaxing swimming hole.